NCAR/ldcpy/docs/source/development.rst

     flake8 .
     isort .

-Adding new dependencies to the package
+Adding new package dependencies to ldcpy
 __________________________________

 1) Adding new package dependencies requires updating the code in the following three places: